 Awareness of Concerns

-- Spoken disclosures: A child may say something that discloses abuse.
-If this occurs, the person to whom the child has disclosed should do the following:
+Spoken disclosures: A child may say something that discloses abuse.
+If this occurs, the person to whom the child has disclosed will do the following:

-- Listen to what the child says and then write down word for word what was said as soon as possible,
+- Listen to what the child says and then write down word for word what was said as soon as possible afterwards.

 - Physical injuries: Whilst young children may commonly have minor injuries, certain injuries will raise concerns that these have been caused deliberately.